NOC-OI/shell-extras/_episodes/09-awk.md

 $ awk '{print $0}' example.pdb
 ~~~

-It seems an abriged PDB file.
+It seems to be an abridged PDB file.
 If we would like to print only lines starting with the word
 "ATOM", we type:

 ~~~ {.bash}